-48As robustness checks, we have performed the same analysis using only those Execucomp firms which were already present in the Forbes 800 sample.
-We have also experimented with dropping the top 0.5% and bottom 0.5% CEOs in terms of pay per year, as well as the 0.5% tails in terms of net income and shareholder wealth.
+48 As robustness checks, we have performed the same analysis using only those Execucomp firms which were already present in the Forbes 800 sample.
 The results are qualitatively consistent, even if the exact magnitudes vary somewhat.

-rates at the top increase.
+Discussion and Alternative Explanations.-Our results seem to suggest that CEOs are rewarded for luck and that the prevalence of pay for luck is reduced by top tax rates.
+One concern that remains, and which was raised for the original BM analysis as well, is that pay for luck might be optimal and consistent with the traditional contracting model.
+In this view, pay for luck is not the result of rent extraction but rather of a contract which optimally bases pay on measures of luck.
+There are several arguments that can be brought up in favor of the contracting view, which are also considered and rejected in BM's original paper.
+First, it could be that CEOs are paid for luck in order to incentivize them to predict luck shocks better, if timely knowledge of these shocks is valuable for a firm.
+However, as BM explain, the IV approach does not use any between-firm variation: hence all that is captured is the effect of the luck shock on the pay of a CEO with average predictive ability.
+It is also hard to find a good rationale for why CEOs should be more incentivized to predict luck shocks when retention rates at the top increase.
 Second, pay for luck might not be due to rent-seeking, but simply due to the inability to filter out luck shocks.
 There are three replies to this concern though.
 First, as shown by BM, badly governed firms exhibit more pay for luck, which means that there is no fundamental technological barrier to filtering out luck shocks.
 Secondly, if filtering was not feasible, top MTRs should not affect its prevalence.
 Finally, the fact that it is so hard to reward based on performance would only strengthen our point that pay is not equal to marginal product and not set optimally.

 Third and most importantly however, a CEO's productivity might increase with the industry's performance and drive the response of pay for luck.
 BM perform several checks to ensure that this is not the case.
 We provide an additional and novel one.49 If the industry wide luck shock was increasing the value of the CEO's productivity, it is likely that it would also increase the human capital value of other workers in the industry, and hence their wages.
 In contrast, if the CEO bargains in order to be rewarded for luck, without a corresponding increase in the value of his human capital, then we would expect other workers' wages to not be affected by the luck shock, or be affected negatively if increased CEO pay comes at their expense.
 If some workers, besides the CEO, are also able to extract rents, there might still be some luck income detectable in wages.
-However, it should be less prevalent than for CEOs, if top earners are the ones mainly engaging in rent-seeking activities.
+However, it should be less prevalent than for CEOs, if top earners are the ones mainly engaging in rentseeking activities.